vitejs/vite/docs/config/index.md

   See [here](/guide/env-and-mode#env-files) for more about environment files.

-### envVariblePrefix
+### envPrefix

 - **Type:** `string | string[]`
 - **Default:** `VITE_`

-  Env variables starts with `envVariblePrefix` will be exposed to your client source code via import.meta.env.
+  Env variables starts with `envPrefix` will be exposed to your client source code via import.meta.env.

 :::warning SECURITY NOTES

-- `envVariblePrefix` should not be set as `''`, which will expose all your env variables and cause unexpected leaking of of sensitive information.
+- `envPrefix` should not be set as `''`, which will expose all your env variables and cause unexpected leaking of of sensitive information.
 Vite will throw error when detecting `''`.
   :::

 ## Server Options